symboli-artoria17/CRM_Spring_Hibernate/README.md

 	Due to the failure of database on my localhost, I established another database on my old laptop.
 	This is a chance to test the connection and configuration of accessing database remotely.

+## 13. Update of list-customer page
+	Get a dashboard web page from bootstrap. you can find the page and bootstrap fiels in BootstrapResources folder.
+	Edit the dashboard.
+Remove div s that are not necessary, rename everything, make it jsp, import the tag libs, login check, add login name display functions...
+Todo: logout function

 ## FAQ:
 **	Q: Cannot resolve 'javax servlet'... blah blah blah?**